UCL-CCS/Nbed/README.md

 ### Tests

 Contains all tests of the package.
+These can be run from the command line using `pytest`.

+### Logs
+Each time the package is initialised a new log will be started in the top level director at `Nbed/.nbed.log`.

 ## Development
 If you would like to contribute to this code base please first create an issue and a fork of the repo from which to make your pull request.